anshu109/Blockchain-Developer-TECH-IS-Bootcamp/All About Blockchain/Blockchain intro.md

   - First block will be the Genesis block.
 It will have some data and a hash value but willnot have any previous hash.
   - Second Block will have again some data and its hash and hash of genesis/ first block (previous hash)
   <img src="https://github.com/anshu109/Blockchain-Developer-TECH-IS-Bootcamp/blob/main/Images/bc-network.png" width="800" height="400"/>

+  As you can see, previous hash in block 2 is exactly identical or is exactly block number once hash. and previous hash in block number 3 is exactly identical or exactly block number 2 hash.
+And that is where the link comes.
+That is why a blockchain is called a chain or a block chain, because the blocks are cryptographically linked with each other through these hashes.

+  ### But what happens when someone tries to tamper the transaction?
+In order to create a blockchain network, hash of current block should always match with previous hash of the next block

+  Assume an attacker is able to change the data present in the Block 2.
+Correspondingly, the Hash of the Block also changes.
+But, Block 3 still contains the old Hash of Block 2.
+This makes Block 3, and all succeeding blocks invalid as they do not have the correct hash of the previous block.

+  This makes a blockchain network a most secured netework